jvoisin/snuffleupagus/doc/source/features.rst

 We're mitigating it by filtering the ``$``, ``|``, ``;``, `````, ``\n`` and ``&`` chars in our
 default configuration, making it a lot harder for an attacker to inject arbitrary commands.
+This feature is even more effective when used along with :ref:`readonly_exec <readonly-exec-feature>`.

 Examples of related vulnerabilities